azusa-li/azusa-li.github.io/_pages/about.md

 [**Project**](https://github.com/gersteinlab/MedAgents) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - Current LLMs face challenges in medical domains due to limited domain knowledge and reasoning capabilities, necessitating a solution that doesn't require additional training.
 - Designed a framework that simulates multi-disciplinary expert collaboration through role-playing and multi-round discussions to activate LLMs' latent medical knowledge and enhance their reasoning abilities.
-- I led most of the experiments and participated in the framework design and optimization process.
 </div>
 </div>